Do not convert MySQL system tables in the

 The combined size of the

-The minimum tablespace size is 10MB.
+The minimum tablespace size is slightly larger than 10MB.
 The maximum tablespace size is four billion database pages (64TB).
 This is also the maximum size for a table.

-Changing the page size is not a supported operation and there is no guarantee that
+Prior to MySQL 5.7.6, increasing the page size is not a supported operation.
+There is no guarantee that

-InnoDBbuilt for one page size cannot use data files or log files from a version built for a different page size.
+InnoDBpage size cannot use data files or log files from an instance that uses a different page size.
 This limitation could affect restore or downgrade operations using data from MySQL 5.6, which does support page sizes other than 16KB.

 ANALYZE TABLEdetermines index cardinality (as displayed in the